sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 - SQL versions have been standardized (..., SQL-93, SQL:1999, SQL:2003, ...)
 - Various implementations (MySQL, PostgreSQL, Oracle, DB2, SQLite, ...) with different support for the standard and vendor extensions
-- AQL has only two implementations, but the first implementation heavily relied on semantics of SQL and its [TODO their?] implementation in PostgreSQL
+- AQL has only two implementations, but the first implementation inherited semantics of SQL and its implementation in PostgreSQL
 - Problems of changing AQL implementations are similar to those in **migrating an application from one SQL implementation to another**

 ## Un-implemented functions of the query language